 Why is subtext important for the actor?

 Ever notice when you are watching a film, how often you are watching reactions?
 You will hear the other actor speaking but the camera will be on the actor who is listening.
-When an actor is required to relay any strong emotion without words, they must make the situation real enough internally to affect a believable and organic change in their demeaner, posture, facial expressions, breathe and tone of voice, to create subtext that an audience can pick up on and understand.
+When an actor is required to relay any strong emotion without words, they must make the situation real enough internally to affect a believable and organic change in their demeaner, posture, facial expressions, breathe and tone of voice, to create subtext that an audience can pick up on

 I read somewhere (could have been in Michael Chekov's book on acting which I recommend highly) that an actor once had to play a man with an unspecified mental disorder.
 So, he created a character who was afraid of pictures.